terrytaylorbonn/terrytaylorbonn.github.io/0-tldr.markdown

 For this simple demo you could simply write a Py script that searchs for 1,1,1.
 But you need NN's for complex patterns that are impossible to match using traditional methods.

-This is what AI is based.
-FSD, LLMs, etc. This really helps to appreciate what an engineering marvel AI tools are.
-And how limited they are.
-Its just as amazing and limited as the incredible engineering marvel of binary computing (what GPU-based AI also is) that is based on simple binary clocked switching transistors.
+All of AI (FSD, LLMs, etc) is based on the same kind of probability computations.
+This really helps you to appreciate what an engineering marvel AI tools are (and how limited their mimickry of "intelligenct" capabilities is).
+CPU-based binary computing is also an engineering marvel, being based on primitive binary clocked switching transistors.

 <br>